archseer/Scarlet/README.md

 ### SSL/TLS

-SSL/TLS is supported.
+[*SSL/TLS* (Secure Sockets Layer/Transport Layer Security)](http://en.wikipedia.org/wiki/Transport_Layer_Security) is supported.
 In order to enable it, one must first lookup the port number on which the IRC network accepts SSL/TLS only connections.
 (Canonically, this port usually is 6697.)
 The server's config hash in yaml also needs the SSL key set to true:

 ```yaml
 freenode: {